maelle/fietsen/README.md

 -   I prepared the query strings [in this code](code/make_query_strings.R).

--   I made the queries and calculations [here](code/make_overpass_queries.R).
+-   I made the queries and calculations for cycling infrastructure [here](code/make_overpass_queries.R).
 The results are [in this file with a stupid name](tadaaa.csv).

+-   I made the queries and calculations for cycling infrastructure [here](code/make_overpass_streets_queries.R).
+The results are [in this file with a stupid name](tadaaa_streets.csv).

 -   I also produced a few maps thanks to [this code](code/make_maps.R) The maps are in the [maps folder](maps/).